alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 ###Create a commercial document

 s1.
 [Register with the TRACES system](https://webgate.ec.europa.eu/sanco/traces/registration/open.do)
 s2.
-[Sign in to TRACES](https://webgate.ec.europa.eu/sanco/traces/security/askLogin.do) and fill in the details of the animal by products you’re exporting. s3.
+[Sign in to TRACES](https://webgate.ec.europa.eu/sanco/traces/security/askLogin.do) and fill in the details of the animal by-products ("ABP") you’re exporting. s3.
 Your commercial document will be sent to you within xxx days. s4.
 Attach the document your consignment when you transport it.